staycyonline/quartz/content/👽 Security/🔌 API/Reverse Engineering an API.md

 -  Save the updated spec.yml file and run the mitmproxy2swagger again.
 This time around add the "--examples" flag to enhance your API documentation
 - Validate the documentation using https://editor.swagger.io/
 - You can import yml file into postman and create a collection

+---
+Troubleshooting
+---

+mitmproxy filters out localhost traffic in that case add an extra different hostname like test.net for 127.0.0.1 and call the locally hosted API using that